CoreMedia/csv-reporting/documentation/AutomaticReporting.md

 -f | --filename

 The filename of which the export should have.
-The default filename format is "Report_YYYY-MM-DD_HH-MM-SS.csv"
+The default filename format is "Report_YYYY-MM-DD_HH-MM-SS.csv".

 -pr | --protocol